 What we offer.
 What other services and expertise we Type of need access. speech, language and communication needs (SLCN) Staff received training on fluency and reluctant speakers.
-Mrs Manning, Mrs Speed and Miss Eames are trained to deliver Talk Boost.
-We also have access to a specialist teacher/speech and language therapist in the LIST team who provides expert advice on language and communication needs.
+Mrs Manning, Mrs Speed, Miss Eames, Mrs Foster and Mrs Hinchcliffe are trained to deliver Talk Boost.
+We also have access to a specialist teacher/speech and language therapist who provides expert advice on language and communication needs.
 All staff have received speech and language development training from LIST in January 2016.
-Miss Eames has additionally been trained to support individual needs.
+Miss Eames and Ms Watkinson have additionally been trained to support individual needs.
 ASD, including Asperger's Syndrome and Autism Staff have many years of experience with children on the spectrum.
 Many staff have received training on 'Understanding ASD'.
-Resources available include: individual work stations, now and then, We also have access via the LIST team to a specialist teacher.
-Learning difficulties (MLD, SLD, PMLD) Teaching staff receive CPD as required We also have access to specialist support from the LIST team.
-Specific learning difficulties We have resources available in school to help identify
+Resources available include: individual work stations, now and then cards, visual timetables We also have access via the SEND SLA team to a specialist teacher.

-(SpLD). children with specific learning difficulties.
-Teachers and support staff have worked closely with LIST staff to support children with specific needs.
-Social, emotional and mental health difficulties (SEMH) We have access to specialist support from the LIST team.
-We can refer children to the primary mental health team, the school nurse and the CYPS team for advice and support. vision impairment (VI), We access support from the Sensory Support service at a level deemed appropriate by them. hearing impairment (HI) We access support from the Sensory Support service at a level deemed appropriate by them. multi-sensory impairment (MSI) We access support from the Sensory Support service at a level deemed appropriate by them. physical disability (PD) We offer a school building that is fully accessible to children with mobility issues.
+Learning difficulties (MLD, SLD, PMLD) Teaching staff receive CPD as required We also have access to specialist support from the SEND SLA team.
+Specific learning difficulties (SpLD).
+We have resources available in school to help identify children with specific learning difficulties.
+Teachers and support staff have worked closely with specialist staff from the LA SEND team to support children with specific needs.
+Social, emotional and mental health difficulties (SEMH) We have access to specialist support from the SEND team.
+We can refer children to the primary mental health team, the school nurse and the CYPS team for advice and support via the Hub or through the SEND SLA provision vision impairment (VI), We access support from the Sensory Support service at a level deemed appropriate by them. hearing impairment (HI) We access support from the Sensory Support service at a level deemed appropriate by them. multi-sensory impairment (MSI) We access support from the Sensory Support service at a level deemed appropriate by them. physical disability (PD) We offer a school building that is fully accessible to children with mobility issues.
 We can also request support from occupational therapy, physiotherapy or a school nurse.